 How much candy is sold around Easter?

 A lot.
 In fact, there is more candy sold around Easter than any other date on the calendar each year, except for Halloween.
-Americans reportedly consume about 16 million jelly beans each Easter, while roughly $3 billion was anticipated to be spent on all types of candy in 2021.
+Americans reportedly consume about 16 million jelly beans each Easter, while roughly $3.3 billion is anticipated to be spent on all types of candy in 2023.

 How much money overall is expected to be spent on Easter?

-The biggest purchase for consumers will be food at an average of $53.61, followed by gifts ($28.04) and clothing ($27.93) for those who love to get new outfits every Easter.
+The biggest purchase for consumers will be food at $7.3 billion, followed clothing ($4 billion) for those who love to get new outfits every Easter, and gifts ($3.8 billion).
+Estimates for other purchases are $1.8 billion for flowers, $1.7 billion for decorations and $1.1 billion for greeting cards.